IIIM-IS/AERA_Visualizer/INSTALL.md

 To install Qt Framework:

 * Download and install from https://www.qt.io/download-qt-installer .
 In the
-  installer, select the latest Qt version, e.g. "Qt 5.15.0".
-When the installer if finished, you can uncheck "Launch Qt Creator" since we don't need it.
+  installer, select "Custom installation".
+Expand "Qt" and expand the latest version 5 release, e.g. "5.15.2".
+Select your MSVC 64-bit version, e.g. "MSVC 2019 64.bit" When the installer if finished, you can uncheck "Launch Qt Creator" since we don't need it.
 * With Visual Studio closed, download and install the Qt Visual Studio Tools from https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019 .
 * Launch Visual Studio.
 On the "splash" screen, click "continue without code".
-On the Extensions menu, click "Qt VS Tools" then "Qt Options".
-On the "Qt Version" tab, click Add.
-In "Path", click the "..." button and select the installed path, e.g. `C:\Qt\5.15.0\msvc2019_64` .
+On the Extensions menu, click "Qt VS Tools" then "Options".
+On the "Qt Versions" tab, click "<add new Qt version>".
+Click the folder icon and select the path of the qmake executable, e.g. `C:\Qt\5.15.0\msvc2019_64\bin\qmake.exe` .
 Click "OK".

 To get the AERA Visualizer code repository, launch GitHub for Desktop and sign in to GitHub.
 In the File menu, click "Clone a Repository".
 Click the URL tab and enter `https://github.com/IIIM-IS/AERA_Visualizer` .